Tycho

 cargo run --release --example quickstart -- --sell-token "0x833589fCD6eDb6E08f4c7C32D4f71b54bdA02913" --buy-token "0x4200000000000000000000000000000000000006" --sell-amount 10 --chain "base" --swapper-pk $PK

-This example would look for the best swap for 10 USDC -> WETH on Base.
+This example would seek the best swap for 10 USDC -> WETH on Base.

 Logs

-If you would like to see all the Tycho Indexer and Simulation logs run with RUST_LOG=info:
+If you want to see all the Tycho Indexer and Simulation logs, run with RUST_LOG=info:

 RUST_LOG=info cargo run --release --example quickstart --swapper-pk $PK

-1. Setup and load necessary data (such as available tokens).
+1. Set up and load necessary data, like available tokens.

-2. Connect to the Tycho Indexer to fetch on-chain protocol data (e.g., Uniswap V2, Balancer V2) and build a Protocol Stream that streams updates (like new pools, states) in real-time.
+2. Connect to the Tycho Indexer to fetch on-chain protocol data (e.g., Uniswap V2, Balancer V2) and build a Protocol Stream that streams updates, like new pools and states, in real-time.

-3. Simulate swaps on all available pools for a specified pair (e.g. USDC, WETH), and print out the most USDC you can get for 1 WETH.
+3. Simulate swaps on all available pools for a specified pair (e.g., USDC, WETH), and print out the most USDC available for 1 WETH.

 4. Encode a swap to swap 1 WETH against the best pool.